pawatsethaput/OpenBank/REST-API-V1.2.md

 There are currently two exceptions to this rule:

-1) The "holder" field in the JSon contains a value which is either an alias or the real name - indicated by the "is_alias" field.
+1) The "holder" field in the JSON contains a value which is either an alias or the real name - indicated by the "is_alias" field.

-2) The "balance" field (in a transaction or account details) may contain the real amount, a plus sign (+), a minus sign (-) or "unauthorized".
+2) The "balance" field (in a transaction or account details) may contain the real amount, a plus sign (+) or a minus sign (-).

 **action:** When a user performs an action like trying to post a comment (with POST API call), if he is not allowed, the repose will be an "unauthorized" HTTP code 401.